Baltimore County Police giving away steering wheel locks to Hyundai owners amid TikTok theft trend

 The event, a drive-thru at BCPD Precinct 1 in Randallstown, begins at 9 a.m. and will run while supplies last.

-Social media videos - primarily on TikTok - demonstrating the ease of stealing these vehicles are believed to be contributing to the surge in thefts.
+Social media videos - primarily on TikTok - demonstrating the ease of stealing both Hyundai and Kia models are believed to be contributing to the surge in thefts.
+The targeted vehicles are those with keys rather than push-button ignitions.

 In Baltimore County alone, nearly 200 Hyundais have been stolen in 2023, marking a 933% increase over the previous year to date.
 Meanwhile, Kias represent a 433% increase.